eshton/junctionx-bp-2018/README.md

 |_______/    |__|\__\     |__|     |__| \__| |_______|    |__|
 </pre>

-# Team SkyNET (formerly known as Skyscanner (www.skyscanner.net))
+# Team SkyNET
+## *formerly known as Skyscanner (www.skyscanner.net)*

 - **Adam Pelle** - Frontend
 - **Agoston Fung** - Backend/Dad jokes
 - **Aron Pammer** - Backend/Blockchain
 - **Donat Bali-Papp** - Designer

-# RAINsurance
+# Rainsurance&trade;
+### Project description
-Insure your holiday, get your money back if the rain ruined it!
-Easy to setup with your mobile, automatically contracted, secured and executed by the power of the blockchain.
+Rainsurance&trade; is beautifully designed to create a stress-free holiday regardless of the weather conditions.
+Insure your trip and get your money back if the rain, wind or snow ruined it (or the lack of)!
+It has never been so easy to setup and contract an insurance policy, from your pocket only a few taps away.
+Rainsurance&trade; also guarantees instant and secure creation and automatic execution by the power of the blockchain.

-Technologies: Blockchain (Ethereum), ReactNative (Expo), NodeJS
+### Technologies
+ - **Blockchain** (Ethereum)
+ - **ReactNative** (Expo)
+ - **NodeJS** (Express)

 ![alt text](https://github.com/eshton/junctionx-bp-2018/blob/master/rainsurance_design/1-2-3.png?raw=true)